Newspaper Page Text

 Bell is accused of having broken

-into a calfe together with another
+into a case together with another

-white yvouth Tuesday at midnight.
+white youth Tuesday at midnight.

-The other youth, Bural Story.
+The other youth.
+Bural Story.
 294

 Techwood drive was the first to be